Benidorm (Belgian TV series): Story

 Angèle decides to sunbathe but burns.
-Gaston makes disadvantage and goes out with some Dutch women.
-Their boyfriends make revenge and Gaston is beaten.
-However, on last day of their vacation the incident is settled.
-Gaston announces he does love Benidorm, in contradicaton to Angèle, so he bought the apartment.
-Angèle is upset as they can't pay this.
+Gaston makes the most of the bad situation and goes out with some Dutch women.
+Their boyfriends take revenge and Gaston is beaten.
+However, on the last day of their vacation, the incident is settled.
+Gaston announces he does love Benidorm, in contrast to Angèle, so he bought the apartment.
+Angèle is upset as they can't afford this.

 Once home it turns out the cellar is under water.
 Tuur is asked to fix the problem.
 Angèle sneakily asks Tuur to install a sauna.
-Gaston and Tuur set up a swindle in cheap wine Their most important customer is Gaston's boss.
-When he finds out the truth he is actually surprised and even promotes Gaston as his personal driver.
+Gaston and Tuur set up a swindle dealing in cheap wine.
+Their most important customer is Gaston's boss.
+When he finds out the truth he's actually surprised and even promotes Gaston as his personal driver.
 In meantime, Angèles mother went to Benidorm to arrange the problem with the apartment.
-She calls to tell she did buy the residence and even bought a second for herself.
+She calls to tell Gaston that she bought the residence and even bought a second for herself.
 However, it turns out it is a timesharing contract.